-- (4) The organizational cost is fixed at \$0.010 per unit.
+- (4) The organizational cost is fixed at \$0.031 per unit.
 As it is assessed on a fixed dollar amount per unit, it will vary over time as a percentage of the public offering price per unit and is paid by the trust at the close of the initial offering period, which is expected to be approximately 1 month from the Inception Date.
-To the extent the actual organization costs are greater than the estimated amount of \$0.010 per unit of the trust, only the estimated organization costs will be charged to the trust. - (5) Operating expenses do not include brokerage costs and other transactional fees, or other custody charges.
+To the extent the actual organization costs are greater than the estimated amount of \$0.031 per unit of the trust, only the estimated organization costs will be charged to the trust. - (5) Operating expenses do not include brokerage costs and other transactional fees, or other custody charges.
 The trust is responsible for the annual operating expenses.
 The estimated operating expenses are based upon an estimated trust size.
-Because certain of the operating expenses are fixed amounts, if the trust does not reach such estimated size or falls below the estimated size over its life, the actual amount of the operating expenses may exceed the amounts reflected. - (6) Trustee fees are a minimum of \$10,000 per annum. - (7) Supervisory, evaluation and administration fees may be adjusted for inflation without unitholders' approval, but in no case will the annual fees paid for providing these services be more than the actual cost of providing such services in such year.
+Because certain of the operating expenses are fixed amounts, if the trust does not reach such estimated size or falls below the estimated size over its life, the actual amount of the operating expenses may exceed the amounts reflected. - (6) Trustee fees are subject to a minimum of \$10,000 per annum. - (7) Trustee, supervisory, administration and evaluation fees may be adjusted for inflation without unitholders' approval, but in no case will the annual fees paid to the depositor or its affiliates for providing services be more than the actual cost of providing such services in such year. - (8) Fees for valuation services are paid to the depositor.